mercadopago/devsite-docs/guides/resources/devpanel.en.md

-# Developer Panel
+# Dashboard
-The [Developer Panel](https://mercadopago[FAKER][URL][DOMAIN]/developers/panel) is your application management environment.
+The [Dashboard](https://mercadopago[FAKER][URL][DOMAIN]/developers/panel) is your application management environment.
 It is automatically created with a user ID for you when you open a Mercado Pago account.

 Applications are nothing more than different integrations that one or more stores have.
 You can create an application for each solution implemented, so you have everything organized and maintain control to facilitate your management.

 Each application has a set of credentials and the possibility to configure its notifications.
-Read [Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/credentials/credentials) and [Webhooks](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/webhooks) for more information.
+Read [Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/credentials) and [Webhooks](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/notifications/webhooks) for more information.

 > WARNING
 >
 > Warning
 >
 > If you are not a developer, we recommend that you integrate Mercado Pago to your store through [plugins and platforms](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins) and retrieve your credentials through your Mercado Pago account in [Your business > Settings > Management and Administration > Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/settings/account/credentials).
-Read [Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/credentials/credentials) for more information.
+Read [Credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/credentials) for more information.

 ## Create application